smartie-tien/test/to_Final.md

 In the tab "Final" the end user will have access to all the functionalities that are related to the DynamoDB table "Final".

-When the user start the to_Final transformation, the following steps are performed in the background :
+When the user start the `to_Final transformation`, the following steps are performed in the background :
 - Clear DynamoDB table "Final"
 - Content of S3 folder "Validated" is retrieved
 - to_Final transformation is performed, solely on the datasets of the files that are in the S3 folder "Validated"
-- Name matching with the [gibf-match-patch.csv](https://github.com/inbo/invasive-t0-occurrences/blob/master/data/vocabularies/gbif-match-patch.tsv)
+- Name matching with the [gibf-match-patch.tsv](https://github.com/inbo/invasive-t0-occurrences/blob/master/data/vocabularies/gbif-match-patch.tsv)
 - GBIF columns are added to the dataset with the prefix `gbif_api_*`
  - usageKey
  - scientificName